-I,, hereby make claims to the capital credits allocated by Matanuska Telecom Association, Inc., to the account of for the year(s) I hereby certify and declare that: 1.
-I am the party legally entitled to claim ownership of these capital credits; I have attached legal documentation to support and validate my claim for ownership of these capital credits in the form of 3.
-I will be responsible for distributing the capital credits claimed in accordance with any predetermined agreements of the business to which they were allocated; 4.
-I accept responsibility regarding any litigation which may arise from subsequent claims to these capital credits and will indemnify, defend and hold MTA (including its subsidiaries, officers, directors, agents and employees) from any claim arising out of or relating to these capital credits; and 5.
-I understand that a copy of this certification statement will be released to any party making subsequent claim to these capital credits.
-Signature of Claimant Mailing Address of Claimant City / State / Zip of Claimant Telephone Email Subscribed and sworn before me this day of, 20 Notary Public State of My Commission expires: Notary Seal:
+l, , hereby make claims to the capita l credits allocated by

+Mat atanuska Telecom Association, Inc., to the account of for the

+yea ar(s)

+I he ereby certify and declare that:

+1. I am the party legally entitled I to claim ownership of these capit al credits;

+- entation to support and validate m • ·

+3. • buting the capital credits claimed in of the business to which they were with any

+capital credits and will indem ing any litigation which may arise fanify, defend and hold MTA (includ vees) from any claim arising out of ling its subsid iaries, officers,

+I understand that a copy of the subsequent claim to these ca nis certification statement will be rapital credits. eleased to ar y party making

+Sign nature of Claimant

+Mai ailing Address of Claimant

+City y / State / Zip of Claimant

+Tele ephone Email

+Sub bscribed and sworn before me this day of , 20 ·

+Not tary Public -

+Stat ate of My Commission expires:

+Not tary Seal: